Prom crowning sparks divide at Ohio high school

 “Absolutely every kid should have the opportunity to be prom king, prom queen, anything they want to be.
 So I support the school and the students voting for who they want to be prom queen and king,” Jazzmine Brown, a 2014 graduate of Kettering Fairmont High School, said.
 “I love that the community is here backing up these kids.
 Some kids are here as well, speaking out for what they believe in and supporting their friends and their family here.”

-Inside the meeting, some community members shared a different opinion.
-Local resident Joe Overholser, he believes prom king and queen should be a biological male and female.
+Inside the meeting, some community members shared different opinions.
+Local resident Joe Overholser said he believes prom king and queen should be a biological male and female.

 “Till the last few years about all the history in the world, it’s kind of been understood,” Overholser said.
 “So, you know, so for whatever reason the last few years, it’s has been questioned.
 And I don’t think that’s a good thing for society.”